Franz Halder: Myth of the clean Wehrmacht

 Halder played a key role in creating the myth of the clean Wehrmacht.
 It was a false, mythic view of the Nazi-Soviet war in which the German army fought a "noble war".
 It denies the existence of, or disregards, German war crimes.
 The genesis for the myth was the "Generals' Memorandum" created in November 1945 and submitted to the International Military Tribunal in Nuremberg.
 The memorandum was titled "The German Army from 1920 to 1945".
-It was co-authored by Halder and former field marshals Walter von Brauchitsch and Erich von Manstein and other senior military figures.
+It was co-authored by Halder and former field marshals Walther von Brauchitsch and Erich von Manstein and other senior military figures.
 It aimed to portray the German armed forces as apolitical and largely innocent of the crimes committed by the Nazi regime.
 The strategy outlined in the memorandum was later adopted by Hans Laternser, the lead counsel for the defence at the High Command Trial of senior Wehrmacht commanders.
-The document was written at the suggestion of American General William J. Donovan, who later founded the CIA, and viewed the Soviet Union as a global threat to world peace.
+The document was written at the suggestion of American General William J. Donovan, who later founded the Central Intelligence Agency (CIA), and viewed the Soviet Union as a global threat to world peace.
 Donovan served as a deputy prosecutor at the International Military Tribunal; he and some other US representatives did not believe the trials should proceed.
 He believed America should do everything it could to secure Germany as a military ally against the Soviet Union in the growing Cold War.

-As the Cold War progressed, the military intelligence provided by the German section of US Army Historical Division became increasingly important to the Americans.
+As the Cold War progressed, the military intelligence provided by the German section of the US Army Historical Division became increasingly important to the Americans.
 Halder oversaw the German section of the research program which became known as the "Halder Group".
 His group produced over 2,500 major historical manuscripts from over 700 distinct German authors detailing World War II.
 Halder used the group to reinvent war-time history using truth, half-truth, distortion and lies.
 He set up a "control group" of trusted former Nazi officers who vetted all the manuscripts and, if necessary, required authors to change their content.
 Halder's deputy in the group was Adolf Heusinger who was also working for the Gehlen Organization, the United States military intelligence organisation in Germany.
 Halder expected to be addressed as "General" by the writing teams and behaved as their commanding officer while dealing with their manuscripts.
-His aim was to exonerate German army personnel from the atrocities they had committed.
+His aim was to exonerate German army personnel of the atrocities they had committed.